Important Information about Deposit Insurance Coverage

 You may qualify for more than $250,000 in coverage at Glacier Bank and its associated divisions if you own deposit accounts in different ownership categories.
 The most common ownership categories for individual and family deposits are single accounts, joint accounts, revocable trust accounts, and certain retirement accounts.
 A representative at your local branch will be able to discuss account options and additional products such as depositing through the Promontory Network Certificate of Deposit Account Registry Service (CDARS) program.

 For information on insurance coverage limits on your accounts at Glacier Bank and how to qualify for more insurance coverage, visit the FDIC’s website, https://fdic.gov.
-The FDIC also has an easy-to-use online tool called EDIE (Electronic Deposit Insurance Estimator).
-To access EDIE, go to https://www5.fdic.gov/EDIE/calculator.html
+The FDIC also has an easy-to-use online tool called EDIE (Electronic Deposit Insurance Estimator) The Estimator.
+To access EDIE The Estimator, go to https://www.fdic.gov/edie/index.html